What are the minimum system requirements for Knit?

 Knit requires Microsoft .NET Framework version 4.5 or later.
 This is the minimum Framework version that supports secure (TLS v1.2) connections with your remote email, cloud storage and text messaging accounts.
 Many vendors like Google, Slack etc. will not even allow less secure connections, so Knit cannot work with an older Framework version.
 Please note that it will work fine with newer .NET Framework versions like 4.6, 4.7, 4.8 etc.

 Knit requires a Pentium class CPU or better.
 It also needs at least 512 megabytes of system memory and 256 megabytes of free disk space.
 You must have an internet connection that supports at least 1 megabits per second to index your web based accounts.
 We recommend a more powerful system if you want it to work with a large number of Data Sources or with Data Sources that have large amounts of content.
 Please note that Knit currently only supports the (US) English language.
 Thus, it will show all user prompts, warnings, errors etc. only in English.

-How does Blob's licensing work?
+How does Knit's licensing work?

-Blob intrinsically supports two types of licenses:
+Knit intrinsically supports two types of licenses:

-What is Blob's return/refund policy?
+What is the Digital Manager's return/refund policy?

-- You may return Blob up to 30 days from the date of purchase, if you bought a lifetime license.
+- You may return Knit up to 30 days from the date of purchase, if you bought a lifetime license.
 For subscription based licenses, you can cancel anytime without any early termination penalty.
 The minimum subscription duration is one month and we do not provide refunds for partial month’s use.
 If you pre-paid for an annual subscription, we will calculate the pro-rated charges for the months used and refund to you the remaining balance (if any) when you cancel.

 - All returns and exchanges must be accompanied by the original purchase or gift receipt.